derb12/pybaselines/docs/user_guide/masking/index.rst

     from scipy.interpolate import PchipInterpolator

-    # using same x, y data as created above
+    # using same x, y, and mask as created above
     baseline_fitter = Baseline(x)

     fit_mask = np.logical_not(mask)